 What is Logging?

+categorized into two categories: selective and clear-cutting.
 Selective logging is selective because loggers choose only wood that is highly valued, such as mahogany.

 Clear-cutting is not selective.
 Loggers are interested in all types of wood and therefore cut all of the trees down, thus clearing the forest, hence the name- clear-cutting.